nmshd/connector/README_dev.md

 `docker logs -f connector`

-to see the logs of the connector.
+to see the logs of the Connector.

-Afterward you can use the connector-tui or an REST client to test the connector.
+Afterward you can use the connector-tui or an REST client to test the Connector.

 ### Run the tests